 Facts and figures

-Rangers have retained a narrow statistical edge in the derby itself, with 152 wins to Celtic's 138, while an early Ibrox legend, Robert Hamilton, remains the fixture's all-time top scorer with 35 goals.
+Rangers have retained a narrow statistical edge in the derby itself, with 160 wins to their rivals' 145, while an early Ibrox legend, Robert Hamilton, remains the fixture's all-time top scorer with 35 goals.
 The clubs also hold the British record attendance for a league match - 118,567 at Ibrox on 2 January 1939 - and an even bigger crowd, 132,870, turned out to watch them contest the 1969 Scottish Cup Final.

 Tales of derbies past